 The difference is subtle but significant.
 Doji candlesticks represent perfect equilibrium where buyers and sellers are locked in complete stalemate.
 Spinning tops show that one side managed a slight edge but couldn’t convert it into sustained momentum.
 Practically, this means spinning tops are more reliable for continuation trades (buyers won the day marginally, so they’ll likely continue winning) while Dojis function better as reversal warnings (perfect stalemate often precedes explosive moves as one side decisively breaks the tie).

-WARNING: Trading a Spinning Top without confirmation results in a win rate of only 44%; always wait for the next candle to close above the high or below the low of the pattern to ensure the indecision has resolved in your direction.
+WARNING: a spinning top traded without confirmation is close to a coin flip on Bulkowski’s tested figures; always wait for the next candle to close above the high or below the low of the pattern to ensure the indecision has resolved in your direction.

 How reliable is the spinning top candlestick pattern in 2026?

-Volume confluence dramatically improves reliability.
-Patterns forming on above-average volume (relative to a 20-day SMA) carry a 12% higher reliability score.
-Institutional participation during the “stalemate” makes the eventual resolution much more explosive.
+Volume confluence is what separates a meaningful stall from noise.
+A spinning top forming on above-average volume (relative to a 20-day SMA) means both sides committed size and neither won, which makes the eventual resolution more decisive than one formed on a quiet session.
 AI filtering using scanners to find spinning tops aligned with multi-year horizontal levels eliminates noise and captures only structurally significant formations.

-💡 KEY INSIGHT: Spinning Tops forming on above-average volume (relative to a 20-day SMA) carry a 12% higher reliability score; institutional participation during the ‘stalemate’ makes the eventual resolution much more explosive.
+💡 KEY INSIGHT: a spinning top on above-average volume (relative to a 20-day SMA) is the version worth watching; heavy participation during the stalemate makes the eventual resolution more decisive.

 Does the color of a spinning top candlestick matter?